Travel To Eat And Eat To Travel

 It requires more than Casu Marzu (maggots in cheese now illegal from Sardinia) type “wow” factor to make it memorable.
 Memorable meals will require good company, surroundings and ambience, however, memorable eats for us is strong association with the place of origin, relatively consistent in quality throughout the country, taste very good and gives us yearnings to eat it again and again without tiring of it.

 It is subjective naturally, but this is our take on 10 memorable eats from 10 different countries ranging from Michelin-starred meals to off the beaten track hole-in-a-wall encounters.
+Photographs courtesy of the lean team from their very own personal albums.

 This savoury sandwich is a celebratory dish from Swedish.
 It is a layered sandwich with egg and mayonnaise as the base filling plus different choices of add-ons for both the filling and topping.
 Ingredients can be anything you like from cold cuts and liver pate to seafood like prawns, crayfish and smoked salmon with the token vegetables like cucumber, tomatoes and lemon for garnishing.
 It is extremely sturdy and filling but you cannot help wanting to eat it again when passing the array of this pretty dish in supermarket counters.